SolentAirWatch/ClickPoint/README.md

 The map is powered by leaflet.js.
 The backend is PHP and mysql for the database.

 The Air Watch projects are currently in the process of being documented.

-Please help us by contributing to the project by code review or improving documentation.
-Submit a pull request no matter how small!